Managing budgeting with multiple incomes

 Help from thinkmoney

-If you’re looking for a bit of help with your budgeting when you’re getting multiple incomes, you might want to consider a thinkmoney Personal Account.
+If you’re looking for a bit of help with your budgeting when you’re getting multiple incomes, you might want to consider a thinkmoney Current Account.
 It works like a bank account but the money that’s needed to cover your regular bills every month is ring-fenced, so you can’t spend it.
 This means your bills will always be paid automatically every month, and you don’t need to worry that you’ll be spending money that was supposed to be kept aside for something important.